KhodrJ/FastCTF/README.md

 # FastCTF
-Fast and robust solver for conduction transfer coefficients / response factors.
+A fast and robust solver for conduction transfer coefficients / response factors.
+The program is in standalone form temporarily, I plan to release a version that can be called as a function from other programs.

-Algorithm is described in the pre-print _FastCTF: A Robust Solver for Conduction Transfer Function Coefficients and Thermal Response Factors_ (https://arxiv.org/abs/2103.16312), submitted to the journal _Energy and Buildings_ for review.
+The algorithm is described in the article _FastCTF: A Robust Solver for Conduction Transfer Function Coefficients and Thermal Response Factors_ (https://www.sciencedirect.com/science/article/pii/S0378778821007453) published in the journal _Energy and Buildings_.
 If you use this code, please cite this work.
 I would greatly appreciate it!